TDCJ Electrical and Power Transmission

 - restricts the issuance of occupational licenses based on a license applicant’s criminal history; and

 - authorizes the Texas Department of Licensing and Regulation (TDLR), in some cases, to consider a person convicted, even though the person was only on probation or community supervision without a conviction.
+The TDLR may be consulted for approvals.

 Individuals who have been convicted of an offense or placed on probation might not be eligible for an occupational license issued by TDLR even after completing an educational or training program.